18F/join.tts.gsa.gov/pages/positions/zz_template_position.md

 ---

 {% if page.state == 'upcoming' %}
 {{ page.org }} will soon be accepting applications for a {{ page.gs_level }} {{ page.title }}.
 The estimated date for when the official application will be open for submission is {{ page.opens | date: '%l:%M%P %Z on %A, %B %e, %Y' }}.
 Please note that this is just an estimate and it's possible that the posting is delayed.
 You can sign up to our <a href="https://docs.google.com/forms/d/e/1FAIpQLSf-HCWKQp_3TKJs0ss-3IqzbI0HY16rH5LnV8CRpIBykeH07g/viewform?usp=sf_link">mailing list</a> if you would like to be notified when applications are open or new positions are being posted.
-To learn more about the application process at [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/).
+Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more the application process.
 {% else %}
 {{ page.org }} is hiring for {{ page.gs_level }} {{ page.title }}.
-This page contais information related to the role as well as a link to submit your application.
-To learn more about the application process at [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/).
+This page contains information related to the role as well as a link to submit your application.
+Check out [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/) to learn more the application process.
 {% endif %}

 **Quick Links to Posting Sections**